shonan-releng-mobile/shonan-releng-mobile/4thbreakout/logging/README.md

 * Micro-benchmark the logging frameworks for mobile
 	* Understand the costs of the different logging operations, e.g., adding more information, line number, etc etc, what's the impact on performance, energy consumption, network usage?

+## A bigger holistic view

+How does this compare to enterprise and open-source logging strategies?

 ## Ethical implications